muhammadtaqi/muhammadtaqi.github.io/assets/_posts/2017-08-15-programming-paradigms.md

 keywords: python, programming paradigms
 comments: true
 ---
+# Programming Paradigms

-Programming paradigms are simply the approach/modeling of your algorithms and data structures.
+> Programming paradigms are simply the approach/modeling of your algorithms and data structures.

-* Main programming paradigms
+## Main programming paradigms;

   * _**Functional:**_ Programming with function calls that avoid any global state.
   * _**Imperative:**_ Programming with an explicit sequence of commands that update state.
   * _**Object-oriented:**_ Programming by defining objects that send messages to each other.
 Objects have their own internal (encapsulated) state and public interfaces.
 Object orientation can be
   * _**Procedural:**_ Imperative programming with procedure calls.

-* Other programming paradigms
+## Other programming paradigms;

   * _**Declarative:**_ Programming by specifying the result you want, not how to get it.
   * _**Structured:**_ Programming with clean, goto-free, nested control structures.